 Protecting Grauer's Gorillas in Congo

+Grauer's gorillas, which were formerly called "eastern lowland gorillas," live at a variety of altitudes, not only in lowland areas, but not as high up as the mountain gorillas.
 Due to years of political instability, agricultural expansion, mining, poor economic conditions and other factors, conservation in the area has become critical and the Fossey Fund has committed to helping provide long-term solutions.
-In collaboration with the reserves, the Fossey Fund now operates a program modeled after the Karisoke Research Center, to directly monitor and study Grauer's gorillas.

 A new Grauer's gorilla initiative

-The Fossey Fund has been building a Grauer’s Gorilla Research and Conservation Program in DRC that will allow us not only to assess the numbers and stability of the current population in the region, but also to study and protect them.
-This program operates mainly in UGADEC member territory and many of the trackers and team leaders we employ are drawn from the reserves.
+In 2012 the Fossey Fund established a Grauer’s Gorilla Research and Conservation Program in Congo that enables us not only to assess the numbers and stability of the current population in the region, but also to study and protect them.

 We operate a permanent research and conservation field station in the village of Nkuba, at the edge of a pristine forest, and have conducted an intensive survey in the area, locating 14 groups of Grauer’s gorillas (containing some 150 gorillas) and other important wildlife.
 This now allows for regular tracking and protection of their habitat, as well as study of critical aspects of their lives, such as diets, ranging patterns, and social systems.

 Our intensive research and conservation efforts for the Grauer’s gorilla, modeled on the Karisoke Research Center’s successful and proven approach, include the following:

 1. Establishing a permanent forest camp in the heart of Grauer's gorilla range, to enable the uninterrupted tracking of gorilla groups, along with protection from poachers.